 - A Camco water heater tank wand

 Next, disconnect the fresh water hose from your RV if you are connected to any.
-You will be needing water access shortly, but have it unconnected to start with.
+You will need water access shortly but have it unconnected to start with.

-The first thing you will do is use a wrench to remove the existing anode rod.
+First, you will use a wrench to remove the existing anode rod.
 This will result in a lot of water pouring out of your hot water heater…be prepared so you don’t get soaked!

 Leave the air valve open and reconnect your water hose.
 Let the hot water heater fill completely before closing the air valve.
 You will know it is full because water will flow out of the valve.